Skip to content

 Boards can follow these steps to resolve any issues:

-2. If necessary, send a letter from legal counsel
+2. Follow up as required.
+If necessary, send a letter from legal counsel

 3. Refer the issue to the Condo Authority Tribunal if it is within the CAT’s jurisdiction.